pingcap/docs-dm/en/manage-replication-tasks.md

 # Use "dmctl [command] --help" for more information about a command.
 ```

-## Manage the data replication task
+## Manage the data migration task

 This section describes how to use the task management commands to execute corresponding operations.

-### Create the data replication task
+### Create the data migration task

-You can use the `start-task` command to create the data replication task.
-Data Migration [prechecks the corresponding privileges and configuration automatically](precheck.md) while starting the data replication.
+You can use the `start-task` command to create the data migration task.
+Data Migration [prechecks the corresponding privileges and configuration automatically](precheck.md) while starting the data migration.

 {{< copyable "" >}}